joindin/joindin-api/talks.md

 *  ``comments_uri``: A collection of all talk comments on this talk, sorted by date order with the oldest first.   *See also* [talk comments]({{ site.baseurl }}/talks_comments.html)
 *  ``verbose_comments_uri``: A collection of talk comments on this talk, returned in verbose format and chronological order, oldest first.   *See also* [talk comments]({{ site.baseurl }}/talk_comments.html)
 *  ``event_uri``:  Where to find the event that this talk was given at.
+*  ``starred_uri``: POST/DELETE to this URI as an authenticated user to update this talk's starred status.
+You could use this field to indicate favourited talks, planned attendance or similar (current starred status is in the ``starred`` field).

 ## Creating New Talks